 Get vaccinated if necessary

 Depending on your destination, a bit of preventative medicine may be in order before you travel.
 Nobody likes shots, but I promise you’ll like yellow fever or Hepatitis A even less.
-A private travel clinic can help you determine what, if any, vaccines and medicines you need for your trip.

 Eat healthy food